Janet Wilkinson

 Additional information

-An initial consultation for parents is £65 -£70 as a longer appointment of up to 1 hour plus 20 - 30 mins is offered.
+An initial consultation for parents is £70 because a longer appointment of up to 1 hour plus 20 - 30 mins is offered.

 A short initial phone call or online discussion will be offered at no charge.

-In the current difficult economic circumstances, with long waiting lists for help with mental health difficulties, I am currently willing to offer two low fee places for a child of 11yo or under, one for a young person of 12yo - 18yo and one for an adult.
+In the current difficult economic circumstances, with long waiting lists for help with mental health difficulties, especially for children and teenagers, I am currently willing to offer 4 low fee places for a child of 11yo or under and 2 for a young person of 12yo - 19/ 20yo.

 When I work